 2003,2004,2007,2008,2009,2010,2012,2013,2015,2016 2008, 2009, 2010, 2011, 2012

 The Nebraska Barons wheelchair softball teams make their home at Nebraska Barons Field at ALLPLAY Complex.
-After 20+ years practicing and playing in parking lots, the Barons now use the nations finest wheelchair softball field.
+After 20+ years practicing and playing in parking lots, the Barons now practice and play on the nations finest wheelchair softball field.
 The specifically designed field allows the players to maxamize their abilities and play wheelchair softball to their maximum potential.

-In the past ten years both Barons teams have been the nations top ranked wheelchair softball teams.
-The adult team has won six of the past nine titles, while the junior team has won four consecutive Varsity division championships in the five year history of the junior division.
-The Barons Junior Varsity team also won the 2011 championship, the first ever held.
-Both teams feature players with significant athletic accomplishments including a former minor league baseball player, paralympic medalists, and wheelchair sports champions (ie. Nebraska Red Dawgs, 2011 National Wheelchair Basketball Association Varsity division national champions)
+For the past eleven years both Barons teams have been the nations top ranked wheelchair softball teams.
+The adult team has won eight of the past eleven titles, while the junior team won five consecutive Varsity division championships from 2008 through 2012.
+Both teams feature players with significant athletic accomplishments including a former minor league baseball player, paralympic medalists, and wheelchair sports champions (ie. 2011 National Wheelchair Basketball Association Varsity division national champions)

-The Barons come from all walks of life and professional accomplishment including: doctors, lawyers, professors, business professionals, computer programmers, former professional baseball players, production line workers, and even some unemployed.
+The Barons come from all walks of life and professional accomplishment including: doctors, lawyers, professors, business professionals, computer programmers, former professional baseball players, production line workers, and students.
 Their disabilities include: amputation, spinal cord injuries, cerebral palsy, spinal bifida, and other birth defect and trauma injuries.
 Men and women of all ages can compete in wheelchair softball as long as they have a disability affecting their mobility.